WEC-Sim/WEC-Sim/source/features.rst

 Non-Hydrodynamic Bodies
 ---------------------------------
 For some simulations, it might be important to model bodies that do not have hydrodynamic forces acting on them.
-This could be bodies that are completely outside of the water, but are still connected through a joint to the WEC bodies, or it could be bodies deeply submerged to the point where the hydrodynamics may be neglected.
-WEC-Sim allows for bodies which have no hydrodynamic forces acting on them, and for which no BEM data is provided.
+This could be bodies that are completely outside of the water but are still connected through a joint to the WEC bodies, or it could be bodies deeply submerged to the point where the hydrodynamics may be neglected.
+WEC-Sim allows for bodies which have no hydrodynamic forces acting on them and for which no BEM data is provided.

-To do this, use a Body Block from the WEC-Sim  Library and initialize it in the WEC-Sim input file as any other body, but leave the name of the ``h5`` file as an empty string.
+To do this, use a Body Block from the WEC-Sim  Library and initialize it in the WEC-Sim input file as any other body but leave the name of the ``h5`` file as an empty string.
 Specify :code:`body(i).nhBody = 1;` and specify body name, mass, moments of inertia, cg, geometry file, location, and displaced volume.
 You can also specify visualization options and initial displacement.

 To use non-hydrodynamic bodies, the following bodyClass variable must be defined in the WEC-Sim input file, for example: